Extra Credit Opportunities

 This page will be updated throughout the course of the semester, as new opportunities arise.

 All extra credit work write-ups must be submitted by no later than Tuesday, December 3.
-They must be either e-mail messages (plain text) or PDF-format attachments to e-mail messages.
+They must be either e-mail messages (plain text), PDF-format attachments to e-mail messages, or shared Google Documents (like lab reports).
 Please do not attempt to submit MSWord documents, for example.

 You may complete up to three extra credit activities throughout the semester.